Skip to main content

 • Which Tube lines stop near Covent Garden Market?

-These Tube lines stop near Covent Garden Market: NORTHERN, PICCADILLY.
+These Tube lines stop near Covent Garden Market: BAKERLOO, NORTHERN, PICCADILLY.

 • What’s the nearest Tube station to Covent Garden Market?

-The nearest Tube station to Covent Garden Market is Leicester Square.
+The nearest Tube station to Covent Garden Market is Charing Cross.
 It’s a 4 min walk away.

 • What’s the nearest train station to Covent Garden Market?

-• What’s the nearest bus stop to Covent Garden Market?
+• What’s the nearest bus station to Covent Garden Market?

-The nearest bus stop to Covent Garden Market is Savoy Street (U).
-It’s a 3 min walk away.
+The nearest bus station to Covent Garden Market is Leicester Square Station (J).
+It’s a 2 min walk away.

 • What time is the first Tube to Covent Garden Market?